Pediatric UrologyBattle Building

 - After-Hours (ask for urology resident on-call):

 Monday - Friday: 8:00 a.m. - 4:30 p.m.

 Enter the Battle Building on Level C.

-The pediatric urology clinic treats children from infancy through age 18 with a wide range of urological conditions, including:
+The pediatric urology clinic treats a wide range of urological conditions in children from infancy through age 18, including:

 - Hypospadias and congenital urethral anomalies

 - Vesicoureteral reflux

 - Kidney and ureter obstruction